dzhavat/potential-changes-for-github/README.md

 1. Open the `source` directory.
 2. Make an archive containing all files within the directory.
-3. Open Firefox and go to `about:debugging` page.
+3. Open Firefox and go to `about:debugging#/runtime/this-firefox` page.
 4. Click the “Load Temporary Add-on...” button.
 5. Select the archive created on step 1.